 Explore companies, lawmakers and prominent individuals that matter to you and see how they're influencing the political system

-This site also allows users to receive customized email alerts when a particular committee submits a new electronic filing to the FEC.
+The new section automatically gathers FEC data and presents spending by and for politicians, parties, PACs and super PACs.
+It also allows you to receive customized email alerts when a particular committee submits a new electronic filing to the FEC.

-The new Realtime section is Sunlight's first step in providing more immediate data offerings on Influence Explorer.
-Other tools that were developed for the Sunlight Foundation Reporting Group will be rolled into this site in the coming months.
+This is Sunlight's first step in providing more immediate data offerings on Influence Explorer.
+Other realtime tracking tools that were developed for the Sunlight Foundation Reporting Group will be rolled into this site in the coming months.

 regularly updated news and analysis using Influence Explorer

 It's the home stretch for Republican candidates in Florida's 19th Congressional District and the campaign finances are just as confusing as the political horse race.

 - Curt Clawson is his own biggest benefactor, giving $2.65 million to his own campaign--almost all of his total.